JanHerca/urantiapedia/output/wikijs/en/help/content.md

 For example, Matthew Block is a reader that has done a great work finding source material of *The Urantia Book*, as explained in https://urantiabooksources.com/.
 One of the books he has identified as a possible source of revelators is *The Universe Around Us*, from sir James Jeans, published in 1930.
 As this book has entered public domain, it can be added to *Urantiapedia*, and links to this book can be like this:
 - https://urantiapedia.org/en/book/Sir_James_Jeans/The_Universe_Around_Us
 - https://urantiapedia.org/en/book/Sir_James_Jeans/The_Universe_Around_Us/3

+### Other Books from the World's Great Religions

+The authors of The Urantia Book recommend that we familiarize ourselves with the religious writings of all religions because they all contain beneficial material ([UB 92:7.3](/en/The_Urantia_Book/92#p7_3)) and because achieving worldwide brotherhood requires greater knowledge of the literature of other nations ([UB 52:6.4](/en/The_Urantia_Book/52#p6_4)).
+Following this principle, in Urantiapedia we will compile books from all the world's great religions.

+These books can be added to the `book` path.
+Within this path, there will be folders for each major religion, as follows:
+- `Bahaism`: books of the Bahai faith.
+- `Buddhism`: books of Buddhism.
+- `Christianity`: books of Christianity.
+- `Confucianism`: books about Confucianism.
+- `Hinduism`: books about Hinduism.
+- `Islam`: books about Islam.
+- `Jainism`: books about Jainism.
+- `Judaism`: books about Judaism.
+- `Shintoism`: books about Shintoism.
+- `Sikhism`: books about Sikhism.
+- `Taoism`: books about Taoism.
+- `Zoroastrianism`: books about Zoroastrianism.

+For example:
+- A Bahai book in Spanish: https://urantiapedia.org/es/book/Bahaism/The_Splendour_of_God
+- A Buddhist book in English: https://urantiapedia.org/en/book/Buddhism/The_Gateless_Gate
+- The Quran in French: https://urantiapedia.org/fr/book/Islam/Quran

 ### Other books from readers